mikedonnici/dev/go/testing/README.md

-# Testing
+# Testing in Go

-_Notes from Jon Calhoun's testing with Go_
+_Notes sourced primarily from Jon Calhoun's: Test with Go course_

 Tests do the following: